Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Introduction

 Recently, there has been an interest in dynamic pricing in contextual setting.
-The work~\cite{amin2013learning,cohen2016feature,lobel2016multidimensional,javanmard2016dynamic,ban2017personalized} consider single-product setting where the seller receives a single product at each step to sell (corresponding to $N=1$ in our setting) and assume equal price sensitivities $\beta=1$ for all products.
+The work~\cite{amin2013learning,cohen2016feature,lobel2018multidimensional,javanmard2016dynamic,ban2017personalized} consider single-product setting where the seller receives a single product at each step to sell (corresponding to $N=1$ in our setting) and assume equal price sensitivities $\beta=1$ for all products.
 In~\cite{amin2013learning}, the authors consider a noiseless valuation model with strategic buyer and propose a policy with $T$-period regret of order $O(T^{2/3})$.
-This setting has been extended to include market noise and also a market of strategic buyers who are utility maximizers~\cite{golrezaei2018dynamic}.
+This setting has been extended to include market noise and also a market of strategic buyers who are utility maximizers~\cite{golrezaei2019dynamic}.
 In~\cite{cohen2016feature}, authors propose a pricing policy based on binary search in high-dimension with adversarial features that achieves regret $O(d^2 \log (T/d))$.
-The work~\cite{javanmard2016dynamic} studies the dynamic pricing in high-dimensional contextual setting with sparsity structure and propose a policy with regret $O(s_0 \log (d) \log (T))$ but in a single-product scenario.
-The dynamic pricing problem has also been studied under time-varying coefficient valuation models~\cite{javanmard2017perishability} to address the time-varying purchase behavior of customers and the perishability of sales data.
-Very recently,~\cite{mueller2018low} studied high-dimensional multi-product pricing, with a low-dimensional linear model for the aggregate demand.
-In this model, the demand vector for all the products at each step is observed, while in our work the seller only sees the product index that is chosen by the buyer at each step.
-Similarly,~\cite{qiang2016dynamic} studies a model where the seller can observe the aggregate demand and proposes a myopic policy based on least-square estimations that obtains a logarithmic regret.
+This was later improved to $O(d\log T)$ in \cite{lobel2018multidimensional}.
+Using ideas from integral geometry,~\cite{leme2018contextual} proposed a contextual decision-making policy using binary observations that achieves $O_d(\log \log T)$ regret, and also extended similar ideas to a more general setting of learning Lipschitz functions from binary feedbacks~\cite{mao2018contextual}.
+The work~\cite{javanmard2016dynamic} studies the dynamic pricing in high-dimensional contextual setting with sparsity structure and propose a policy with regret $O(s_0 \log (d) \log (T))$ but, again in a single-product scenario and unit price sensitivity.
+The dynamic pricing problem has also been studied under time-varying coefficient valuation models~\cite{javanmard2017perishability} to address the time-varying purchase behavior of buyers and the perishability of sales data.